566-liwen/11.Renderpipeline---stencil-simple/README.md

 # 11.Renderpipeline---stencil-simple
-This is a simple stencil test case in a SRP.
+This is a simple stencil test case with SRP.

 Stencil ref value is 2 in this case.